 Rename academic “probation” or “suspension” to more positive messaging.

 We met this goal in the summer of 2022 by first reimagining how SAS 0201 should be structured.
-Students who were on Academic Probation had to register into the “Planning for Success” course, SAS 0201, or sit out a semester and take no classes.
+Students who were on Academic Probation had to register into the “Bridge to Success” course, SAS 0201, or sit out a semester and take no classes.
 SAS 0201 was mainly focused on study skills and time management.
 We began on-boarding the library faculty as the main instructors for the course and made a curricular pivot.
 First, the size of the class was reduced, allowing for a more personalized approach.
 While initially starting with as many as eight students, we quickly found that class sizes needed to be around five students.
 Instead of focusing on study skills and time management, students were asked to do a needs assessment.
 Based upon that needs assessment, the faculty then identified where the student might require additional help to succeed.
 Throughout each semester many changes were implemented, evaluated, and then either modified, retained, or removed.
 For example, the first SAS 0201 course under this initiative was delivered in the summer in an 8-week format.
 We felt that 8 weeks was not enough time to address the needs of the students, given that many would appear to be doing acceptably at mid-term only to fail out by the end of the semester.

 The students who must enroll in SAS 0201 represent many aspects of our student population, such as athletes, nontraditional, first-generation, and transfer students.
 In other words, these students come from various programs and levels on campus, not just one or two.
 Moreover, a variety of circumstances might be impacting a student and their support needs, such as family issues, trying to take on too many responsibilities, or a lack of motivation, sense of belonging, or experience with college environments.

-We were successful in meeting our goal of increasing the number of students who passed SAS 0201 as well as the number of students who moved past probation to complete their studies. we have.
-Even more important to our focus was that only
+We were successful in meeting our goal of increasing the number of students who passed SAS 0201 as well as the number of students who moved past probation to complete their studies.
+An average of 50-60% passed the course, but we have increased that success to an average of around 80%.
+Even more important to our focus was that only 5% of students who are suspended return and complete a credential.

 An early success in this Quality Initiative Project were to change the terms we used for discussing students who were showing academic concerns.
 Instead of “probation” and other terms that seemed overly legalistic or severe, we added a standing of “Academic Notice,” and changed Academic Probation to “Academic Restriction,” and left “Academic Suspension” as a term while reworking what the overall standing policy meant.
 The changes to the academic standing policy required more investment and time than the changing of terms.
 Our QIP team worked with the Provost and Vice Chancellor for Academic Affairs to create a taskforce for reviewing the Academic Standing policy.
 This taskforce included faculty from each college, Professional Academic Advisors, the Director of the Adult Degree Completion Program, the Registrar’s office, Financial Aid, Student Support Services, and the Director of Assessment.
 Working together, they were able to create an entirely new Academic Standing Policy that was approved by the Provost, Faculty Senate, and the Chancellor to be come the established Academic Standing Policy for UAFS.